Enclavely/tailor/readme.txt

 = Easy to use =

-- Add elements and create columns instantly in a single drag and drop movement.
+- Add elements and create [nested columns](https://medium.com/@tailorwp/columns-on-steroids-df5a5a957d89) instantly in a single drag and drop movement.
 - Copy elements anywhere on the page by dragging and holding the Shift key.
 - Move content independently and have it adopt the style of its parent elements!
 - Save one or more elements as templates, then drag and drop them onto any page.